CARE-WWF Learning Briefs

 This learning brief distills early lessons from Alliance strategies to date and draws out implications for how to approach influencing private sector actors in the Southern Agricultural Growth Corridor of Tanzania (SAGCOT) moving forward.

-This brief describes evaluation, research, and learning approaches the Alliance has used to advance evidence, lessons, and impacts across its integrated conservation and development portfolio.
+This brief describes the evaluation, research, and learning approaches the Alliance has used to advance evidence, lessons, and impacts across its integrated conservation and development portfolio.